surveyjs/survey-analytics/docs/get-started-react.md

+---
+title: Add SurveyJS Dashboard to Your Application | Step-by-Step Tutorial for React
+description: Learn how to add SurveyJS Dashboard to your React application with this comprehensive step-by-step tutorial.
+Enhance your self-hosted surveying tool with powerful survey analytics capabilities.
+---

 # Add SurveyJS Dashboard to a React Application

 This step-by-step tutorial will help you get started with SurveyJS Dashboard in a React application.
 To add SurveyJS Dashboard to your application, follow the steps below: